 SCIENTISTS, CONSERVATIONISTS, PROFESSIONAL FREEDIVE & SCUBA INSTRUCTORS, DIVEMASTERS, STUDENTS, CAPTAINS, PASSIONATE WATERMEN AND WATERWOMEN.

-LEAD SHARK CONSERVATIONIST & MARINE BIOLOGIST/ETHOLOGIST:
+LEAD SHARK CONSERVATIONIST & MARINE BIOLOGIST/ETHOLOGIST

-Her primary life passion is her work in shark conservation and has hopes that through shark awareness and educational programs, that support research and conservation efforts, that people will turn the general "JAWS" fear around and want to help protect and save these important animals before their small remaining populations are also wiped out.
-She is very proud of Hawaii and loves the opportunity to share its unique cultural ties to the sea and respect for life with visitors through #OneOcean OneOceanResearch and OneOceanDiving programs in association with Water Inspired Conservation and the many other groups she actively collaborates with.
+Her primary life passion is her work in shark conservation.
+She hopes that through shark awareness and educational programs, based on research and conservation efforts, people will turn the general "JAWS" fear around, wanting to help protect and save these important animals before their small remaining populations are wiped out.
+She is very proud of Hawaii and loves the opportunity to share its unique cultural ties to the sea and respect for life with visitors through One Ocean Research and Diving programs in association with Water Inspired Conservation and the many other groups she actively collaborates with.

 Check out Oceans TED talk on sharks at: https://youtu.be/UVuHuifQL8Q

 and online at: oceanramsey.com & waterinspired.org

 You Tube: http://youtu.be/d_UJv3zWyxQ